 Black-and-white photography, printing practices, and analysis of student work.
 Cameras available for checkout through the instructor at no cost or students may use their own 35mm film camera or medium format film camera with the ability to function in all manual mode.
-P: Degree-seeking students only.
-REC: ART 107 and ART 243 Fall and Spring.
+P: Art 105, 106, 107, and 243.
+Fall and Spring.